 - Chemical Peel:

 Chemical peels can also help fade age spots.
 There are two types of chemical peels: superficial and medium-depth.
-Superficial peels require more treatments before you notice results, whereas medium-depth pees go deeper and the results become apparent sooner.
+Superficial peels require more treatments before you notice results, whereas medium-depth peels go deeper and the results become apparent sooner.
 A chemical peel consists of applying an acid to the skin, which burns the outer layer of the skin to the age spot.
 As your skin burns away, new skin grows in its place.

-Age spot are very easily prevented by limiting sun exposure, and protecting the skin at all times when exposed.
+Age spots are very easily prevented by limiting sun exposure, and protecting the skin at all times when exposed.
 This may include wearing sunscreen at all times, wearing protective clothing such as hats, and remembering to protect skin even when sun damage does not appear to be a risk, such as on a cloudy day, or while driving.
 It is never too late to begin wearing sunscreen and protecting skin, even if some damage has already occurred.